-The Durban Paddle Ski Club is situated at the end of Signal Road on the southern part of Vetch’s Beach next to the North Pier.
-It caters for all paddle ski and kayak fishing enthusiasts, including the old traditional Crocker Skis, as well as for the paddling fraternity.
+The Durban Paddle Ski Club is situated under the new point promenade, next the amphitheater.
+We share the premises with the Point Yacht Club.
+It caters for all paddle ski, kayak fishing and Stand up Paddle enthusiasts, including the old traditional Crocker Skis, as well as for the paddling fraternity.
 Having the safest launch site on the KwaZulu Natal coastline it offers safe access to the ocean and being ideally situated for novices to the sport.

 After a long drawn-out battle with developers and the municipality, the future of this unique club was finally secured and will most certainly be accommodated in whatever development may take place on The Point in the future.
 The club is proud to claim that it played a crucial role in preventing Vetch’s Beach and Vetch’s Pier from being destroyed by the proposed small craft harbour development.

 Whenever people find themselves on the coast they come across a wide variety of boats that are used by South African anglers.
 These range from ski boats, bay boats, inflatables, ski-vees, etc. etc. Yet there is a unique little craft, that apart from a handful of people that fish off the Durban beachfront, few people are even aware of its existence… the Durban Paddle Ski.

 The original “Crocker Ski” was a peculiar, flat-bottomed banana-shaped contraption, being supported by a meranti beam frame, covered in canvas and coated with an epoxy paint to make it watertight.
 Later, anglers started making them out of masonite, then marine ply and finally maintenance-free fibreglass.
 Although “luxuries” such as hatches, rod-holders skegs and transoms were added, the original shape of the craft has hardly changed.